Fusion1013/AvasarVault/Pantheon/Sects/The Children of Liberation.md

 *Domains:* Freedom, Introspection, Perfection *Alternate Domains:* Confidence, Knowledge, Ambition *Cleric Spells:* 1st: Endure 5th: Rallying Banner 7th: Defy the Gods

+Originally, the Children of Liberation was not a religious sect, but a group of intellectuals formed by high-profile Turochan revolutionaries from the founding of the nation.
+As time passed and their ideals spread throughout the new nation, people began to believe in the organization's ideals so strongly that they would gain divine powers without the intervention of a god

+The religion has no person or being that it worships.
+Followers worship the ideals of freedom and self-actualization.
+However, some locations further from the capital